ornament-orm/ornament/docs/basic/scratch.md

 learn more about this later.

-For non-PDO Adapters (more about those later as well) one should also assume all public properties are "the fields" in the model.
+For non-PDO Adapters (more about those later as well) one should also assume all public properties are "the editable fields" in the model.
+This is automatically augmented with fields defining a setter - unless any of them are specifically marked `@Virtual`, or they are marked as referencing an external model (see the chapter on getting data).